snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 The latest version of EmrEtlRunner is available from our [Bintray][app-dl].

+Upgrading is straightforward:

-Upgrading is fairly straightforward, you'll just need to make use of the new `run` command when launching EmrEtlRunner - no other changes are necessary.
+1. Make use of the new `run` command when launching EmrEtlRunner
+2. Set up and configure one of the two locking options (see above)

+We **strongly recommend** setting up and configuring one of the two locking options.
+This is the most secure way of preventing a race condition, whereby a second scheduled EmrEtlRunner run starts while the last run is still partway through.

 <h2 id="roadmap">5.
 Roadmap</h2>

 Upcoming Snowplow releases include:

 * [R92 [STR] Virunum][r92], a general upgrade of the apps constituting our stream processing pipeline
+* [R9x [BAT] Priority fixes and ZSTD support][r9x-bat-quality], working on data quality and security issues and enhancing our Redshift event storage with the ZSTD encoding
+* [R9x [STR] Priority fixes][r9x-str-quality], removing the potential for data loss in the stream processing pipeline
 * [R9x [BAT] 4 webhooks][r9x-webhooks], which will add support for 4 new webhooks (Mailgun, Olark, Unbounce, StatusGator)

 <h2 id="help">6.
 Getting help</h2>